-CS GO PC version is facing errors like d3dx9_43.dll Error, disk read error, performance issues and more.
+CS GO PC version is facing errors like d3dx9_43.dll Error, disk read error, performance issues, crash at startup, and more.
 Here I have compiled a list of errors that players are experiencing along with their fixes and workarounds.

-Counter-Strike Global Offensive Crash, No Audio, And Fixes
+Counter-Strike Global Offensive Crash, d3dx9_43.dll Error, And Fixes

-Counter-Strike Global Offensive has been around for years and despite that, CS GO is facing errors and issue like d3dx9_43.dll error, no audio, stuttering and more.
+Counter-Strike Global Offensive has been around for years and is one of the most popular multiplier games.
+Despite the game receiving a number of patches, CS GO is facing errors and issue like d3dx9_43.dll error, no audio, stuttering, crash at startup, in-game crash, and more.

 The following are the errors and issues that players are experiencing along with their possible fixes and workarounds.

 Low FPS, Stuttering, Performance Fix